Director of Development and Coordinator of “Climate Science in Chamonix”

-Hailing from the Vermont, Hillary received a BA in Sociology and Anthropology from Middlebury College in 2009.
+Hailing from Vermont, Hillary studied sociology and anthropology at Middlebury College and international cooperation and multilingual communication at the University of Grenoble-Alps.
 Her passion for the mountains and for education started early.
-While in college, spent five summers as a hut care taker and naturalist in the Appalachian Mountain Club’s high mountain huts in the White Mountains in New Hampshire, and after arriving in France six years ago, she taught world literature at the American School of Grenoble for five years.
-She is currently completing a master’s degree in International Cooperation and Multilingual Communication at the Univeristy of Grenoble-Alpes.
+She spent five summers as a hut caretaker and naturalist in the Appalachian Mountain Club’s high mountain huts in the White Mountains in New Hampshire, and after arriving in France, she taught world literature at the American School of Grenoble for five years before returning to school herself and joining the CREA Mont-Blanc team.

 Role at CREA Mont-Blanc